No. 12/864, 12th Battalion, Royal Irish Rifles

 Mary Stritch (nee Beattie, sometimes Beaty) had previously been married to Patrick Stritch (sometimes Stretch).
 They were married on 9 December 1904 in Dublin Roman Catholic Pro Cathedral.
 Patrick Stritch, an ex-soldier from Dublin, was a son of John Stritch, a labourer.
 Margaret Beaty from Dublin was a daughter of George Beaty, a labourer.
 During the Great War Private Patrick Stritch (No. 19908) served with the 2nd Battalion, Royal Inniskilling Fusiliers and he died on 12 October 1915 in the Military Hospital, Omagh, Co Tyrone.
 In pension records the cause of his death was recorded as heart failure contracted on active service.

 Rifleman James Parkhill (No. 12/864) died of pneumonia in Newtownards Hospital on 17 February 1919 and was buried in Movilla Cemetery, Newtownards.
 After he died, the Officers and Members of the Newtownards Branch of the Irish Federation of Discharged and Demobilised Sailors and Soldiers placed a sympathy notice in the Newtownards Chronicle.

 It was James Parkhill’s widow Margaret who received his medals on 16 June 1922.

-During the Great War, James Parkhill’s brother Joseph also served with the 12th Battalion Royal Irish Rifles (No. 1779) and he was killed in action on 1 July 1916.
-Joseph Parkhill is commemorated on the Thiepval Memorial in France; in Ramoan Parish Church of Ireland Church (St James) in Ballycastle and in the Book of Honour Ballycastle Heroes 1914 – 1918 written by Robert Thompson.
+During the Great War, James Parkhill’s brother Joseph also served with the 12th Battalion Royal Irish Rifles (No. 1779), and he was killed in action on 1 July 1916.
+Joseph Parkhill is commemorated on the Thiepval Memorial in France; in Ramoan Parish Church of Ireland Church (St James) Ballycastle and in the Book of Honour Ballycastle Heroes 1914 – 1918 written by Robert Thompson.